microsoftgraph/microsoft-graph-docs-contrib/concepts/namepronunciation-configure-namepronunciation-availability.md

 - Name pronunciation, when enabled, allows users to optionally add and manage pronunciation in the profile card in Teams and Outlook web and desktop.
 - Name pronunciation appears by the user's name on the profile card in Teams.
 - Pronunciations are displayed only internally within the organization.
 In multitenant organizations, users in all tenants can access the pronunciations provided by users in any other tenant.
-- Pronunnciations are visible on profile cards to anyone who has an account in the organization, including guest accounts.
+- Pronunciations are visible on profile cards to anyone who has an account in the organization, including guest accounts.

 The end user experience with this feature might evolve over time.